jdcloudcom/en/documentation/Networking/Load-Balancer/Getting-Started/Create-ListenerPolicy.md

 # Create listening policy

-1. Enter the listener management page by clicking the Load balancer-Details-Listener;
+1. Enter the listener management page by clicking the Application Load Balancer-Details-Listener;

 2. Click Create a listener to open a listener setting page;